monshri/mcp-context-forge/plugins/external/opa/README.md

 The OPA plugin is composed of two components:
 1. OPA server
-2. The pre/post hooks on tools/prompts for OP.
-A plugin behaving as OPA client and calling the OPA server.
+2. The pre hooks on tools that talks to OPA server running as background service within the same container.
+Whenever a tool is invoked, if OPA Plugin is in action, a policy will be applied on the tool call to allow/deny it.

 ### OPA Server
 To define a policy file you need to go into opaserver/rego and create a sample policy file for you.